gosnella/RiverContaminantSimulator/README.md

 * Reverse sections of the river
 * Impute missing sections of the river
 * Remove sections of the river that were not connected to a treatment site
 * Approximate the origins of the contaminant.
-This was performed by identifying the closest point between the rivers and the treatment sites using the Haversine distance
+This was performed by identifying the closest point on the river to the treatment site.
-* Approximating river capacity so that when rivers merge contaminant gets diluted.
+* Approximating river capacity, so that when rivers merge contaminant becomes diluted.
 Merging of contaminated paths results in accumulation of contaminant

 ## Visualisation